Jess Lockwood (bull rider): 2023 season

 After spending several months recovering from injuries, Lockwood made his return to bull riding during the eighth event of the 2023 PBR Unleash the Beast Series season in Duluth, Georgia.
-He rode Spotted Rust for 88.25 points and tied with Smithville, Missouri’s Koltin Hevalow for the Round 1 win.
+He rode Spotted Rust for 88.25 points and tied with Smithville, Missouri's Koltin Hevalow for the Round 1 win.
 In Round 2, Lockwood was bucked off by Lone Survivor in 4.02 seconds.
-However, he rematched with I’m Legit Too in the Championship Round and covered the bull for 92 points; the highest score of the event.
-Lockwood ended up finishing second in the event.
+However, he rematched with I'm Legit Too in the Championship Round and covered the bull for 92 points; the highest score of the event.
+Lockwood ended up finishing second.

 At the thirteenth stop of the UTB schedule in Los Angeles, California, Lockwood was bucked off by Border Crisis in 2.54 seconds.
 He then rode All Shook Up for 88.25 points in Round 2.
 His one score was enough to bring him back to the Championship Round, where he bucked off Alakazam in 4.57 seconds.
 Despite only covering one of his three bulls, Lockwood finished fifth in the event.
 At the following UTB event in Little Rock, Arkansas, Lockwood rode Pearl Snap for 87.5 points in Round 1.
 He was then bucked off by Hundred Bad Days in 2.76 seconds in Round 2.
 In the Championship Round, he was bucked off by Big Bank in 2.7 seconds.
 Lockwood would finish eight in the event.

+Lockwood only competed at the three mentioned events, as well as the tenth UTB stop of the season in Sacramento, California, where he bucked off both his long round bulls and did not place at the event.
+Still not fully recovered from his injuries, he decided to skip the rest of the 2023 UTB season, thus failing to qualify for the PBR World Finals for the third year in a row.